SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 through - from one end or side of something to the other; by; using:

-effort - physical or mental activity needed to achieve something
+effort - (noun) physical or mental activity needed to achieve something:
+If we could all make an effort to keep this office tidier it would help. make the effort You can't expect to have any friends if you don't make the effort with people.

 contain - to have something inside or include something as a part

-occasion - a particular time, especially when something happens or has happened
+occasion - (noun) a particular time, especially when something happens or has happened:
+We met on several occasions to discuss the issue.
+I've heard him be rude to her on a number of occasions.

-continuously - without a pause or interruption
+continuously - (adverb) without a pause or interruption:
+You can't work continuously for six hours without a break!
+He played continuously for minutes on end without appearing to take a breath.

-interruption - an occasion when someone or something stops something from happening for a short period
+interruption - (noun) an occasion when someone or something stops something from happening for a short period: a brief interruption
+I worked all morning without interruption.

 roast - to cook food in an oven or over a fire